 Jade joined the ADFC Board in November 2021 as the representative of the Northern Supply Region.
 Jade has been a dairy farmer for approximately 20 years and has supplied ADFC since the start of the company.
 Jade has an Associate Diploma of Applied Science Animal Production from the University of Queensland Grattan College.
 She has also been on the Holstein National Judging panel for 25 years and regularly is invited to judging at various shows around the country.
-Jade has been the past president in the North West Sub-Branch and has been the secretary for the past 7 years.
+Jade has also been the part president of the North-West Sub-branch and had been the secretary for the past 7 years.